wandersoncferreira/wandersoncferreira.github.io/content/items/why-clojure.en.md

 measurable?
 Better yet, how does them matter inside a small company building a pilot project to 1000 users at best?

-I never went to Computer Science, but I imagine we do have good answers there, but in corporate world we quickly get into the realm of "good practices" which is a pile of general advices that most of the industry agreed upon.
+I never went to Computer Science college, but I imagine we do have good answers there, but in corporate world we quickly get into the realm of "good practices" which is a pile of general advices that most of the industry agreed upon.
 How useful are these advices?
 In my opinion, not much.

 If I tell you "avoid complexity", what does that mean?
 Of course I want to avoid complexity, but how? and more important, how can I avoid it given the current